Introduction

 So, how can we address cortisol's role in our lives?
 By creating personalized strategies to reduce morning stress, we can foster a sense of calm and control.
 Consider:

-2. Practicing mindfulness
+- Practicing mindfulness techniques

-3. Seeking professional support when needed
+- Seeking professional help when needed

 At The Emerald Couch, we’re here to help you navigate these challenges.
-We offer a free 30-minute consultation to understand your unique needs and develop a personalized treatment plan.
+We offer a consultation to understand your unique needs and develop a personalized plan.
 Many clients begin to feel better or notice improvements within just 4 to 6 weeks as we work together to set achievable goals on your journey to wellness.
 Remember, you’re not alone in this - we’re here to support you every step of the way.

 Identify Symptoms of Cortisol Morning Anxiety